-On many occasions when the rates on your website seem higher than the rates provided by the carrier they can be boiled down to several simple things.
+On many occasions when the rates on your website seem higher or are different than the rates provided by the carrier they can be boiled down to several simple things.

 1. Not using the container/custom box values